Skip to Main Content

 • mark of zero in the work involved

-Depending on the academic misconduct, your professor may also ask you to complete additional academic integrity training, attend a workshop or seek individual help to ensure that you can learn from the mistake and move on to be successful in your future assignments.
+Depending on the breach, your professor may also ask you to complete additional academic integrity training, attend a workshop or seek individual help to ensure that you can learn from the mistake and move on to be successful in your future assignments.

-Academic Misconduct offences are recorded by the Registrar's office.
+Breaches of Academic Integrity are recorded by the Registrar's office.

 After one or more offences, penalties increase in severity and may also include: